Oghma/Sparagne/README.md

 ### Option 2: From Source

-Clone the `sparagne` respository and navigate to the root directory
+Clone the `sparagne` repository and navigate to the root directory

 ``` sh
 git clone git@github.com:Oghma/Sparagne.git